 * All drivers must have a valid drivers license and be at least 18 years of age

-Any change in attendance number will be reconciled after the event.
+Any increase in attendance numbers will be reconciled after the event. and a $5 fee per person per day will be applied.

-The unit or organization is responsible for all damages.
-Repairs and necessary cleaning will be charged to the unit.
+The reserving party is responsible for any damages.
+Repairs or cleaning fees will be assessed to the unit/organization.
 Report all needed repairs to the Ranger immediately.